 Good hand hygiene is now more important than ever.
-Soap, water and less than half a minute of your time go a long way to preventing the spread of the coronavirus and many other illnesses such as colds and the flu.
+Soap, water and less than half a minute of your time go a long way to preventing the spread of illness.

 First, how should you wash your hands?

 - Wet your hands with clean, running water (warm or cold), turn off the tap, and apply soap.